dmikey/sd-webui-quick-segment/README.md

 - **Simple Workflow**:
   1. Upload your image
   2. Select a preset (or enter custom prompt)
-  3. Adjust detection threshold
-  4. Click "Generate Mask"
+  3. Click "Generate Mask"
-  5. View results: Preview | Mask | Cutout for each detection
-  6. Right-click to save individual masks
+  4. Select the best mask from the results
+  5. Click "Send to Inpaint Upload" to start editing immediately

 - **Mask Customization**:
   - Adjustable detection threshold
   - Mask expansion/dilation
   - Combined mask option for multiple detections
-  - Separate mask output for each detected region
+  - Invert mask option (great for background replacement)

 ## How to Use